Apopka High School: Curriculum

 Apopka High School has a dedicated classroom for students to work on their Florida Virtual School assignments, a new graduation requirement instituted first for the class of 2015.
 Adult education courses have been provided since at least 1974.

 Demographics

-Enrollment for the 2021–2022 school year included 1,120 Hispanic students, 1,089 Black students, 1,066 White students, 67 Asian students, 6 American Indian/Alaska Native students, and 75 students of two or more races.
+Apopka High School fosters a multi-ethnic student population that currently consists of some 3,446 students as of the 2024-2025 school year.